caotic123/PomPom-Language/README.md

 # POMPOM LANGUAGE

-In short: Pompom is an attractive implementation of a dependently typed language, Pompom language is so simple that you can easily implement it yourself just by looking in the source code.
+In short: Pompom is an attractive implementation of a dependently typed language for functional programming and proving things, Pompom language is so simple that you can easily implement it yourself just by looking in the source code.
+Pompom is also good for people that want to learn dependent types/functional concepts.

 Pompom provides an easy unification algorithm, optional constructors, and a strong normalization system (sufficiently fast), which makes proving with PomPom very easy, for example proving that inserting a element in any position in a list always returns a non-empty list can be encoded like :